broadinstitute/wot/docs/cli_documentation.md

 ### Differential expression ###

-The local enrichment command finds the genes that are differentially expressed between two sets of cells.
+The diff_exp command finds the genes that are differentially expressed between two sets of cells.
 You input one or more trajectories created using the trajectory tool, an expression matrix, and the tools outputs a table with statistics about differential expression along the cellular trajectory.

 ### Validation ###